Celebrate Holiday Magic in Santa Fe County

 After a day of skiing, unwind in a hot tub high in the mountains at Ten Thousand Waves, inspired by the great Japanese mountain hot spring resorts.
 A soak and massage is followed by dinner at Izanami, the acclaimed Japanese gastropub-style restaurant.
 Then stroll to the resort’s Houses of the Moon for a serene night’s sleep.

-Enchanting Winter Marke
+Enchanting Winter Markets

 Shop gorgeous traditional and contemporary Native American jewelry, pottery, textiles and other one-of-kind art made by renowned Indigenous artists at the SWAIA (Southwestern Association for Indian Arts) Winter Indian Market.
 Learn about the process and the story behind the art as you visit with the artist who made it.